iley/kamaji.cc/content/hardware/tools.md

  * Side-cutters for cutting off leads of resistors and other components.
  * Philips screwdriver.
  * 3D-printer.
 Alternatively you can order 3D-printed parts from an on-demand printing service.

+You will also need some consumables:

+ * Solder.
+We typically use the classic 60/40 leaded solder in 0.5mm thickness with flux core.
+If you want a lead-free alternative, ISO-Core "Clear" works fine.
+ * Flux.
+Even when you use solder with a flux core, additional flux will be needed at times.
+ * Isopropyl alcohol or some other cleaning agent for getting the flux residue off the PCBs after soldering.
+ * 3D-printer filament.
+We typically use PETG, but PLA also works just fine.